Federica Fedorczyk

 Profile image of Federica Fedorczyk

-Prior to joining the Institute, Federica has been a Postdoctoral Emile Noël Fellow at NYU and a Postdoctoral Research Fellow at EURA (European Jean Monnet Center of Excellence on the Regulation of Robotics & AI) at Sant’Anna School of Advanced Studies in Pisa.
-After a degree in Law summa cum laude from the University of Roma Tre, she obtained a Ph.D. in Criminal Law summa cum laude at Sant’Anna School of Advanced Studies in 2024, with a dissertation exploring how the use of AI is transforming the criminal justice system (‘Artificially Intelligent Criminal Justice?
-A Policy-Oriented Critical Plea’).
-During her Ph.D., she was Visiting Researcher at Fordham Law School in New York City (2023) and Doctoral Research Visiting Fellow at the Max Planck Institute for the Study of Crime, Security and Law in Freiburg (2024), where she received a Scholarship for her research project.
+Prior to joining the Institute, Federica was a Postdoctoral Emile Noël Fellow at NYU and a Postdoctoral Research Fellow at the European Jean Monnet Center of Excellence on the Regulation of Robotics & AI of Sant’Anna School of Advanced Studies.
+After a Law degree summa cum laude from the University of Roma Tre, she obtained a PhD in Criminal Law summa cum laude at Sant’Anna School of Advanced Studies in July 2024, with a dissertation exploring how the use of AI is transforming the criminal justice system.

 Research interests